On the Flammability of Liquids

 Although MythBusters said it couldn’t happen, I still don’t recommend this activity

-It’s raining.
-Which may have saved us.
-Derek pulls within a few feet of a guy whom I’ll call Billy Wayne because that seems appropriate and I like the sound of it.
-He drives a large gasoline tanker, which is currently parked and unloading its cargo into an underground storage tank.
-We are literally five feet from the tanker’s hose, which snakes its way from the large truck, down along the ground, and finally into the aforementioned underground tank.
+Darren pulls within a few feet of a large gasoline tanker, which is unloading gasoline into an underground storage tank.
+We are literally five feet from the tanker’s hose, which snakes its way from the tanker, along the ground, and finally into an underground tank.

-I look out the rain-streaked window and note the small puddles of water.
-Or maybe it’s gasoline — I don’t know the effectiveness of Billy Wayne’s gasoline pouring ability.
+Through the window, I see small puddles of water.
+Or maybe it’s gasoline — I don’t know the effectiveness of Billy Wayne’s gasoline-pouring ability.

-Jerry is in the front passenger seat smoking a cigarette.
+Gary is in the front seat smoking a cigarette.
 I don’t know why.
 He seems reasonably intelligent.
-I also can’t remember why it is that I’m associating with these two fine citizens, who are probably four years older than I was.

-Apparently, Jerry got tired of smoking.
+Apparently, Gary was tired of smoking.
 So, what’s a guy to do with a lit cigarette while parked next to a guy refueling gasoline tanks at a gas station?

 Throw it out of the window in the general direction of the tanker.
-Where a great deal of flammable gas vapor had congregated having been cooped up in that tanker for a while.
+Where a great deal of flammable gas vapor was just hanging around.

-And, here’s what I thought should have happened next:
+And, here’s what I thought was going to happen:

-The (still burning) cigarette could have ignited the gasoline vapor that was no doubt hovering close to the ground and instantaneously created a fireball that should have obliterated the tanker, Billy Wayne, Jerry, me (in the backseat, who was innocent I might add) the whole block surrounding the gas station, and Derek who was exiting the store with his new pack of wintergreen flavored Skoal in his front shirt pocket.
+The (still burning) cigarette would ignite the gasoline vapor and instantaneously create a fireball that would obliterate the tanker, Billy Wayne, Gary, me (in the backseat, who was innocent I might add) the whole block surrounding the gas station, and Darren who was exiting the store with his new pack of wintergreen flavored Skoal in his front shirt pocket.

-And instead of remembering that section of Saraland, Alabama merely for its illegally dumped toxic chemicals at Saraland Apartments, that little block of town would be known as “Jerry’s Folly” or some other such clever descriptive name.
+And instead of remembering that section of Saraland, Alabama merely for its illegally dumped toxic chemicals at Saraland Apartments, that little block of town would be known as “Garey's Folly” or some other such cleverly descriptive name.

 But, it didn’t happen like that.